A road through Badlands National Park

 Cuyahoga Valley National Park

-Cuyahoga Valley National Park, located between Cleveland and Akron, Ohio, is one of the easiest national parks to visit when you’re short on time.
-Surrounded by major highways and urban areas, it’s a natural stop for travelers passing through Northeast Ohio.
+Cuyahoga Valley National Park, between Cleveland and Akron, Ohio, is a pretty simple park to visit when you’re short on time.
+Surrounded by major highways and urban areas, it’s a natural stop for park lovers passing through Northeast Ohio.

-If you have a little more time, consider driving through the valley or riding the Cuyahoga Valley Scenic Railroad, For a more detailed plan, I’ve also put together a one-day itinerary for Cuyahoga Valley National Park (coming soon) that shows how to make the most of a short visit.
+You could also skip driving around and just ride the Cuyahoga Valley Scenic Railroad.
+For a more detailed plan, I’m putting together a one-day itinerary for Cuyahoga Valley National Park (coming soon) that shows how to make the most of a short visit.

 Tips For Visiting National Parks When You’re Short on Time

-Many of the large popular national parks, like Yellowstone and Zion, even have dedicated lanes at the entrance stations for pass holders.
-So it’s even quicker to get in the park.
-Pick up one today at the USGS store or REI or at the park you are visiting.
+Owning a pass means you can quickly enter the park and some of the large popular parks, like Yellowstone and Zion, even have dedicated lanes at the entrance stations just for pass holders.
+So it’s even faster to get in.
+Pick up one today at the USGS store or REI.

-Another tip is to always check the park page on nps.gov before you visit.
-The park website has important info like park alerts or closures.
-Knowing current conditions and ahead of time can help you avoid potential issues that could slow you down.
+Another important tip is to always check the park website on nps.gov where you can get up-to-date info like any park alerts or road closures.
+Knowing current conditions ahead of time can help you avoid issues that could slow you down or lead to disappointment.

 See you on the road!